-'Heirloom' is the word that comes to mind when describing the Le Creuset Cast Iron Square Skillet Grill.
-These beautiful pans have been handcrafted in France for nearly a century, and they are as attractive as they are functional.
-Any traditional heat source — from induction stove to campfire — will work with the Le Creuset.
-Heat retention, heating evenness, and cooldown times were virtually identical to the other cast irons we tested, but the enameled surface came clean noticeably easier than the Lodge and Vremi.
+Le Creuset's Cast Iron Square Skillet is as beautiful as it is functional.
+These attractive pans have been handcrafted in France for nearly a century, and many people pass them down as a generational heirloom.
+The Le Creuset can be used with any traditional heat source, from an induction stove to a campfire.
+While heat retention, heating evenness, and cooldown times were nearly identical to other cast irons we tested, we found Le Creuset's enameled surface significantly easier to clean than the Lodge Grill Pan.

-The Lodge Pre-Seasoned is another great choice for those in the market for a cast iron grill pan.
-It heats evenly and quickly and placed a fine sear on everything we tested in it.
-Like the other cast irons, it is oven-safe and can withstand the use of metal utensils without damage.
+The Lodge Pre-Seasoned Grill Pan is another great choice for those in the market for a cast iron grill pan.
+It heats evenly and quickly, creating a fine sear on everything we tested.
+Like the other cast irons, it is oven-safe and can withstand metal utensils without damage.
 It's also the most inexpensive pan we had the pleasure of testing.

 Cast iron must be hand washed, and the ridges in this pan cling to grease, a common complaint for cast iron grill pans.
-For those that need a pan that makes attractive grill marks and won't cost you too much, the Lodge Pre-Seasoned pan is a fantastic option.
+For those that need a pan that makes attractive grill marks and won't cost you too much, the Lodge Grill Pan pan is a fantastic option.

 Because of its large cooking surface and aesthetic design, the Nutrichef Cast Iron Reversible Grill Plate is a wonderful choice for cooks with a few more mouths to feed.
-Thinner and lighter than the Lodge reversible pan, the Nutrichef was the one we reached for to quickly produce stacks of pancakes and big breakfasts.
-The grill pan produced beautiful sear marks and the flat griddle was loved by our testers for all the extra room.
+Thinner and lighter than the Lodge Reversible Griddle, the Nutrichef plate was the one we reached for to produce stacks of pancakes and big breakfasts quickly.
+The grill pan produced beautiful sear marks, and our testers loved the flat griddle for all the extra room.

-Increased cooking area means increased cleaning area, and as a cast iron it will have to be washed by hand.
-It comes with a pair of silicone grabbers for handling the pan, but they were thin and we could quickly feel an uncomfortable amount of heat through them.
-These caveats aside, the Nutrichef is still the choice for someone looking for a large cast iron griddle at a lower price point.
+Increased cooking area means increased cleaning area, and (like all cast iron) it must be washed by hand.
+It comes with a pair of silicone grabbers for handling the pan that were, unfortunately, thin enough to allow an uncomfortable amount of heat through them.
+These caveats aside, the Nutrichef Grill Plate is still the choice for someone looking for a large cast iron griddle at a lower price point.

-Other pans on this list seem to have a specific type of food they are meant for, but the Jean Patrique Whatever Pan is indeed the pan for whatever.
+Some pans are designed to cook a specific type of food, but the Jean Patrique Whatever Pan is indeed the pan for cooking whatever.
 Everything our team cooked in it turned out great, and we found ourselves reaching for it to saute snacks between tests.
-It's heat rated to 480°F, and great for frying and roasting in the oven.
+It's heat-rated to 480°F and is great for frying and roasting in the oven.
 Like the other aluminum pan we tested, it's a superb piece of cookware that cleans up as easily as it heats up, and it's the only pan in our test that comes with a glass lid, which we found very useful.

 The Whatever Pan produced great results and didn't have much in the way of drawbacks.
-It is aluminum, so metal utensils will damage its non-stick finish.
+It is aluminum, so metal utensils will damage its nonstick finish.
 It heats up quickly, and its handles are not insulated, so be mindful when it's on the range.
-This is a great all-around pan as the name implies, and we believe you'll be more than satisfied if you choose to pick one up for your kitchen at a low-risk price.
+This is a great all-around pan, as the name implies, and we believe you'll be more than satisfied if you pick one up for your kitchen at a low-risk price.

-The Lodge Reversible is a hand wash only cast iron, and the ridges in the grill can be tedious to clean.
+The Lodge Reversible Griddle is a hand-wash-only cast iron, and the ridges in the grill can be tedious to clean.
 What's more, this is the heaviest pan tested.
 At 13.5 lbs, it's likely to be one of the more cumbersome pans in your kitchen.
-It's still a great piece of equipment to own, especially for someone who meal preps or cooks larger portions.
-Despite
+It's still a great piece of equipment to own, especially for someone who cooks larger portions or meal preps.

 Why You Should Trust Us

-Head tester Matt Rowe is no stranger in the kitchen.
+Lead grill pan tester Matt Rowe is no stranger to the kitchen.
 Having spent several years in the restaurant industry as a prep cook and a server, he has plenty of experience cooking hundreds of dishes using countless utensils and pan varieties.
-This experience instilled a passion for home cooking for Matt, who now enjoys foraging forests for mushrooms, selecting the best zucchinis from his garden, and politely asking for cuts of venison from the hunters in his family.
+This experience instilled a passion for home cooking in Matt, who now enjoys foraging forests for mushrooms, selecting the best zucchinis from his garden, and politely asking for cuts of venison from the hunters in his family.
 Matt might be happiest when preparing delicious, delicate, and savory meals for his friends and family.

 Analysis and Test Results

 Grill pans are only differentiated from other styles of pans by raised ridges that produce the namesake grill marks.
-Die-cast aluminum, cast iron, enameled cast iron, & thermolon-coated ceramic were some of the materials of the pans we tested, and they each had unique properties.
+Die-cast aluminum, cast iron, enameled cast iron, & Thermolon-coated ceramic were some of the materials of the pans we tested, and they each had unique properties.
 The pans came in a variety of shapes, and a few even came with accessories of varying usefulness.
-Metrics such as quality and durability and ease of cleaning are the same as what we would use for testing any other pot, pan, or cooking utensil, and we focused on their cooking performance and searing ability.
+Metrics such as quality, durability, and ease of cleaning are the same as what we would use for testing any other pot, pan, or cooking utensil, and we focused on their cooking performance and searing ability.

 A pan must first and foremost be judged by its ability to cook a fantastic meal.
-Using a temperature gun, we measured how quickly and evenly each pan heated up on a gas range.
+We measured how quickly and evenly each pan heated up on a gas range using a temperature gun.
 Readings from all over the pans and handles after a minute on high heat showed us which pans distributed heat the most evenly.
-We also recorded the time it took each pan to reach 300, 350, and 400°F. We let the pans reach 415-425°F and seared rounds of pork chops and ahi tuna steaks for a few minutes on each side, then removed the pans from the heat and once again used the temperature gun to check how the heat dissipated at 1-minute intervals.
+We also recorded the time each pan took to reach 300, 350, and 400°F. We let the pans reach 415-425°F and seared rounds of pork chops and ahi tuna steaks for a few minutes on each side, then removed the pans from the heat and once again used the temperature gun to check how the heat dissipated at 1-minute intervals.
 To test how food sticks to the pan, we seared bread, yellow squash & fresh peaches with and without oil.

-Most pans heated up quickly and evenly, and all were capable of producing an excellent sear.
-Cast irons like the Lodge and Vremi recorded the most even temps after a minute of high heat, while the thin aluminum Calphalon had the biggest discrepancies.
-Despite this, the food we cooked in the Calphalon and other non-sticks like the GreenPan just seemed to come out slightly nicer compared to the cast iron pans.
-Both Lodge pans, the Vremi and the Nutrichef left nice defined grill marks in tuna steaks, pork chops, and peaches.
-The Nutrichef and Lodge Reversible Grill Pan didn't heat as evenly due to their long shape and gas range heat source, but still made a splendid sear on the meats and vegetables we tested.
+Most pans heated up quickly and evenly, and all could produce an excellent sear.
+Cast irons like the Lodge recorded the most even temps after a minute of high heat, while aluminum models had the biggest discrepancies.
+Despite this, the food we cooked in nonsticks like the GreenPan seemed to come out slightly nicer compared to the cast iron pans.
+Both Lodge pans and the Nutrichef left lovely, defined grill marks in tuna steaks, pork chops, and peaches.
+The Nutrichef and Lodge Reversible griddles didn't heat as evenly due to their long shape and gas range heat source but still made a splendid sear on the meats and vegetables we tested.

 Quality & Durability

-Judging quality involved an assessment of all construction features from the handle to the extra accessories.
-We judged durability by noting whether or not the pans showed wear and tear after weeks of cooking and deliberate use with metal utensils, even on the more vulnerable non-sticks.
-Most of the pans came with instructions on how to properly care for and maintain the dish, and our testing team followed all guidelines to make sure the pans made good on their claims.
+Judging quality involved an assessment of all construction features, from the handle to the extra accessories.
+We judged durability by noting whether or not the pans showed wear and tear after weeks of cooking and deliberate use with metal utensils, even on the more vulnerable nonsticks.
+Most of the pans came with instructions on how to care for and maintain the pan properly, and our testing team followed all guidelines to ensure the pans made good on their claims.
 Aesthetic appeal was also taken into consideration.

-The cast iron models edged the competition in this category, lacking non-stick coatings that scratched with steel utensils.
-The Le Creuset, which has an attractive enamel coating, was resilient to our use of steel spatulas.
-A convenient booklet, detailing specifically how to properly care for and maintain the pan, is conveniently included with the Le Creuset.
-As for the non-sticks, our team appreciated the bolted on steel handles of the The Calphalon Panini Pan and the GreenPan that didn't require a pot holder to grab while cooking.
+The cast iron models edged the competition in this category, lacking nonstick coatings that steel utensils could scratch.
+Le Creuset, which has an attractive enamel coating, was resilient to our use of steel spatulas.
+It also included a convenient booklet specifically detailing how to care for and maintain the pan.
+As for the nonsticks, our team appreciated the bolted-on steel handle of the GreenPan that didn't require a potholder to grab while cooking.
 We wished the silicone grabbers on the Nutrichef were better at keeping our hands from feeling the heat of the hot pan.
-The silicone handle-cover that comes with the Vremi worked well.

 Ease of Cleaning

-Round after round of cooking and searing were followed by rounds of hand washing and scrubbing.
-For some, we washed immediately after cooking and others we let the pans sit for over an hour before cleaning up.
-We followed maintenance guidelines for each pan, which meant no soap for the cast irons (except for the Le Creuset).
-Dishsoap, a soft cloth-covered sponge, and a hard bristle brush were all we used during the handwashes.
-Non-stick pans (except for the Calphalon) also took a spin in the dishwasher.
+Round after round of cooking and searing was followed by rounds of hand-washing and scrubbing.
+For some rounds, we washed immediately after cooking; for others, we let the pans sit for over an hour before cleaning up.
+We followed maintenance guidelines for each pan, which meant no soap for the cast irons (except for Le Creuset).
+We used dish soap, a soft cloth-covered sponge, and a hard bristle brush on the hand-wash-only pans.
+The nonstick pans also took a spin in the dishwasher.

-As expected, pans with non-stick coatings such as The Jean Patrique Whatever Pan and the GreenPan were far easier to clean than the cast irons.
+As expected, pans with nonstick coatings like the Jean Patrique Whatever Pan and the GreenPan were far easier to clean than the cast irons.
 Grease and fat came off these pans rather effortlessly, often with just a blast of hot water from the faucet.
 The Le Creuset lived up to its easier cleaning claim.
-The enamel coating was stickier than the non-sticks, but we found the grease to scrub off much easier than all the other stubborn cast iron pans.
-In fact, the Vremi, Nutrichef, and Lodge cast irons with their deep ridges and aversion to soap, were quite tedious to clean if not taken care of shortly after cooking.
+The enamel coating was stickier than the nonsticks, but we found the grease to scrub off much easier than all the other stubborn cast iron pans.
+In fact, the Nutrichef and Lodge cast irons, with their deep ridges and aversion to soap, were quite tedious to clean if not taken care of shortly after cooking.

-A nice grill pan can elevate your cooking and eating experience, and we want you to find that one that suits your culinary needs best.
-We found that each pan tested was capable of producing a nice sear on a variety of foods, and with proper care, were relatively easy to clean and maintain.
-The right model for your kitchen depends quite a bit on what you like to cook and how much time you want to spend maintaining your pan's surface, but any of the options we tested are capable of producing great meals.
+A nice grill pan can elevate your cooking and eating experience, and we want you to find the one that suits your culinary needs best.
+We found that each pan could produce a nice sear on various foods and, with proper care, was relatively easy to clean and maintain.
+The right model for your kitchen depends on what you like to cook and how much time you want to spend maintaining your pan's surface, but any of the options we tested are capable of producing great meals.

 — Matt Rowe